AstroNatasha/astronomical_objects_classification_with_ML/README.md

-# Classificando estrelas utilizando técnicas de Machine Learning
+# Star Classification Using Machine Learning Techniques

-## Resumo
+## Abstract

-A intenção deste projeto é testar técnicas de machine learning de clusterização e classificação utilizando o catálogo fotométrico na região do optico e infravermelho J/ApJ/913/32/sample "Classifications from Gaia & WISE data (Dorn-Wallenstein+, 2021)".
-Este catálogo fo criado com um objetivo futuro de facilitar a identificação de estrelas massivas raras em observações no infravermelho e assim, utilizar de métodos estatísticos modernos para testar a evolução estelar massiva em ambientes novos.
-Uma vez que as observações espectroscópicas de alvos mais distantes podem ser inviabilizdas há a pretensão de determinar se os métodos de aprendizagem automática podem classificar estrelas massivas usando fotometria infravermelha de banda larga.
-O classificador Support Vector Machine classifica estrelas massivas como quentes, frias e de linha de emissão com alta precisão, rejeitando gigantes contaminantes de baixa massa.
-Utilizamos destas classificações para treinar nosso método de árvore de decisão.
+The purpose of this project is to explore machine learning techniques for clustering and classification using the photometric catalog in the optical and infrared region J/ApJ/913/32/sample, titled "Classifications from Gaia & WISE data (Dorn-Wallenstein+, 2021)."
+This catalog was created with the future goal of facilitating the identification of rare massive stars in infrared observations and employing modern statistical methods to investigate the evolution of massive stellar phenomena in new environments.
+Given the challenges posed by spectroscopic observations of more distant targets, there is an ambition to assess whether machine learning methods can effectively classify massive stars using broad-band infrared photometry.
+The Support Vector Machine classifier effectively categorizes massive stars as hot, cold, or emission-line, exhibiting high precision while rejecting low-mass contaminating giants.
+These classifications serve as training data for our decision tree method.

-- Contaminant = estrelas C/S/gigantes e anãs amarelas (126 ocorrências)
+- Contaminant = C/S/giant stars and yellow dwarfs (126 occurrences)
-- Cool = RSGs e YSGs (1059 ocorrências)
+- Cool = RSGs and YSGs (1059 occurrences)
-- EM = Emissão: estrelas WR, LBVs e estrelas OB[e] e OBAe (440 ocorrências)
+- EM = Emission: WR stars, LBVs, and OB[e] and OBAe stars (440 occurrences)
-- Hot = todas as classes de estrelas OBA, excluindo OB[e] e OBAe (2309 ocorrências)
+- Hot = all OBA star classes, excluding OB[e] and OBAe (2309 occurrences)
-- Unknown/Candidate = variáveis ​​que divergem e desconhecido/candidatos (2550 ocorrências)
+- Unknown/Candidate = divergent variables and unknown/candidates (2550 occurrences)

-  Note que as estrelas consideradas Contaminants foram desconsideradas da tabela por seu número pequeno de ocorrências.

-## Sobre o repositório

-- ‘k_means_clustering_and_decision_tree_objects_classification.ipynb’: Código em Python que realiza as classificações
+Note that stars classified as contaminants were omitted from the table due to their low occurrence.

+## About the Repository

+- 'k_means_clustering_and_decision_tree_objects_classification.ipynb': Python code for performing the classifications
+- 'astronomical_objects_classification_and_prediction_with_ML.ipynb' : Improved version of the analysis, providing a more in-depth exploration of the correlations and employing a new approach.

-## Dependências
+## Dependencies

 - numpy
 - matplotlib